Interactive Tool: Do You Have a Drinking Problem?

 - High risk for alcohol problems: Your drinking is likely to cause problems if you don't cut back or quit altogether.
 Talk to your doctor about how you can limit your drinking or quit.
 If you have trouble cutting back or quitting for an extended period of time, or if you start drinking more, see your doctor or another health professional for help.

-- Likely alcohol dependence: You are likely addicted to alcohol and need treatment to recover and stay sober.
-If you do not seek help, your drinking is likely to cause serious problems.
+- Likely alcohol use disorder: You most likely need treatment to recover and stay sober.
+If you don't seek help, your drinking is likely to cause serious problems.
 See your doctor or another health professional for help.

 As with all screening tools, this tool is not meant to take the place of a thorough evaluation by your doctor.
 If you think you may have a problem, see your doctor.

 Drinking too much can cause serious health problems.
-It also can have an impact on your life and the lives of people you care about.
+It also can affect your life and the lives of people you care about.
 If you are concerned about your drinking or you cannot control how much you drink, contact your doctor for help right away.
 An untreated alcohol problem can get worse over time.

-Sometimes it is possible to overcome an alcohol problem without help.
-But especially in the case of addiction, most people need treatment such as counseling and medicines to get better.
+Sometimes it's possible to overcome an alcohol problem without help.
+But some people need treatment such as counseling and medicines to get better.
+This is especially true if you have become dependent on alcohol and your alcohol use is causing you problems in many areas of your life.
 With treatment, you can overcome your alcohol problems and live a healthier, happier life.
 The choice to go to your doctor for help is the first step on your path to getting better.